SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 ## Known Issues
+You cannot implement SAP Event Management (SAP EM) and sample codes for SAP Business Network Global Track and Trace at the same time, becuase some functions might be missing.

 If multiple IDOC payloads are generated at the same time or in a very short period of time in SAP ERP, these payloads might enter the GTT system in disorder.
 This might cause update errors in some situations.

 ## How to Obtain Support